South Shore Beach Rehabilitation Project (AOC)

 The studies also revealed that multiple actions were needed to improve water quality and provide a healthier swimming beach.
 These included redesign and replacement of public access infrastructure, integration of appropriate stormwater best management practices (BMPs), and the use of features or designs that deter or reduce wildlife presence onsite.
 In 2018 the County hired the SmithGroup consultants to develop designs that addressed these needs – these were shared and refined through a series of public outreach and stakeholder input events into the design we have now.
 It also includes several enhancements based directly on public input including beach access and trail improvements, including ADA accessible paths, and amenities like a foot wash station.
 After a pandemic and a pause for funding, we are excited to announce that we are ready to enter into the final phase of the project - construction!

-Located in South Shore Park, in the Bay View neighborhood of Milwaukee, the South Shore Beach Rehabilitation project will encompass shoreline areas east of the Oak Leaf Trail from the location of the existing swimming beach to the southernmost extent of the rocky beach.
-Take a "Virtual Tour" of the project (or self-guided, if you are out and about) and get an idea of what changes are coming!
+Located in South Shore Park, in the Bay View neighborhood of Milwaukee, the South Shore Beach Rehabilitation project encompassed shoreline areas east of the Oak Leaf Trail from the location of the existing swimming beach to the southernmost extent of the area known locally as the "rocky beach".

 Project Timeline: